dy/templize/plan.md

     - ~~no much point over github~~ → point is generic element template parts
     - boring
       + it should not be too fun, it's service
-        - not just boring, closish association
+        - not just boring, closish boredom association
     - ~~requires polyfill~~ → nope - it's not template instance
-    + plays well with `import Parts from 'template-parts'`
+    + plays well as `import Parts from 'template-parts'`
     - can get obsolete if proposal gets renamed
       → unlikely - would require renaming all deps; it's rather stalling
     + someone else will implement subpar quality